 - Price is usually calculated on a per-square-meter basis.

-- If you’re not an EU citizen or haven’t lived in Malta for five consecutive years it may be much simpler to lease rather than buy commercial property in Malta.
+- If you’re not an EU citizen or haven’t lived in Malta for five consecutive years it may be much simpler to rent rather than buy commercial property in Malta.

 Reach out and I’ll be happy to help if you have further questions about this very important decision.